everpress-co/mailster/readme.txt

 = Version 2.3.16 =

+* new: option to choose original image in editbar (for animated gifs)
 * fixed: wrong subscriber count in dashboard widget if assigned to multiple lists
 * fixed: auto expanding of chart on dashboard
 * fixed: title with quotes now escaped correctly